Education

 Body voltage

-The electrical potential induced in your body — most relevant in the bedroom.
+Electrical potential induced in your body — most relevant in the bedroom.